-FY24 fund balances will decline by \$26 million based on estimated revenues and budgeted expenditures. \$20.7 million of this is a reduction of the General fund balance.
+FY25 fund balances will decline by \$27.6 million based on estimated revenues and budgeted expenditures. \$20.0 million of this is a reduction of the General fund balance.
 We are entering the stage of the operating levy cycle where we will need to place an issue on the ballot.
 This is unfortunately a fact of life for Districts such as ours that are considered high wealth in the State of Ohio.
-The current plan is to place an issue on the ballot in 2024.
-If it is unsuccessful, we will make reductions to slow the use of our cash reserve.
+As previously indicated, The District will be on the ballot in November 2024 with a proposed 6.9 mill operating levy.
+If it is unsuccessful, we will need to determine whether we are going back to voters at a later date, making reductions to slow the use of our cash reserve, or some combination of those two options.

-FY25 fund balances will decrease by \$29.5 million.
-The decrease is mostly the result of the General Fund revenues exceeding expenditures by \$25.3 million.
+FY26 fund balances will decrease by \$32.5 million.
+The decrease is mostly the result of the General Fund revenues exceeding expenditures by \$30.3 million.
 The plan is to continue using cash reserves for this year.

-FY26 and FY27 fund balances begin to drop at a faster pace as the passage of a levy is not assumed in this projection.
-The passage (or loss) of a levy in 2024 will change this projection with either increased revenue or a significant decrease in expenditures.
+FY27 and FY28 fund balances begin to drop at a faster pace, as the passage of a levy and that revenue stream is not assumed in this projection.
+The passage (or loss) of a levy in 2024 will change this projection with either increased revenue, a significant decrease in expenditures, or some combination of the two.

-Hilliard City School District Franklin County, Ohio Combined Statement of Revenues and Expenditures by Function & Object - All Operating Funds FY20 Actual Through FY27 Projection
+Hilliard City School District

+Franklin County, Ohio

+Combined Statement of Revenues and Expenditures by Function & Object - All Operating Funds

+FY21 Actual Through FY28 Projection